zhangshuyun/gitaly/doc/virtual_storage.md

 Expected state of physical storages can be attained by cross joining the configured physical storages with the expected repositories of the virtual storage in the `repositories` table.
 It's important to use configured storages as some physical storages might have been added to or removed from the virtual storage.

-Some possible inconsistencies are listed below.
+Possible inconsistencies and their reconciliations are listed below.
 Each of the scenarios assume a virtual storage called `default` with a primary storage `gitaly-1` and a secondary storage  `gitaly-2`.

 ### Missing Repository